 Komodo is a complete ecosystem for the creation of any blockchain-based project.
 The founder and lead developer jl777 sought to find a solution to the main bottlenecks of crypto: security, privacy, scalability and interoperability, without making compromises with decentralization.

 Komodo first 100 million coins were created at genesis.
-70 millions were distributed to Bitcoindark holders (the privacy coin used in the previous SuperNet project), 10 millions were kept for development and 20 millions sold to new users during the ICO from october 14 to november 19, 2016.
-The ICO raised 2636 Bitcoin.
-Most of the funds are used to pay fee for dPoW notarizations until the ecosystem becomes self-sustaining.
+70 millions were distributed to Bitcoindark holders (the privacy coin used in the SuperNET project), 10 millions were kept for development and 20 millions sold to new users during the ICO from october 14 to november 19, 2016.
+The ICO raised 2636 Bitcoin, at that time were valued ~1.9 million Usd.
+Most of the funds are reserved to pay dPoW notarization fees until the ecosystem becomes self-sustaining.

 Komodo coin – Specs & supply

 Komodo is a Zcash fork using the same PoW equihash algo and the zero-knowledge privacy tech.
 Max Komodo supply is 200 millions, to be reached in ~14 years from genesis.
 Block reward is 3 Komodo per block, with a block every minute.
 A unique feature is the automatic 5% yearly reward that doesn’t require any active staking.
 The reward must be claimed at least once a month, because it stop accruing after being unclaimed for ~30 days.

 1) dPoW (delayed-Proof-of-Work)